aaronpurt/front-end-coding-challenge/readme.md

 # Front End Coding Challenge

 Build a navigation for a website.
-Use CSS, HTML, and AngularJS to develop a responsive navbar with login/logout.
+Use CSS, HTML, and AngularJS or React to develop a responsive navbar with login/logout.
 You can start with the code in index.html or create your own project.

 ## Requirements: